 - Define Plan – Do –Study – Act cycles and how they can be used in continuous quality improvement; and

 - Demonstrate how quality improvement can be used to facilitate broad scale-up of health programs.

 - Describe the stages of policy development and how empirical information can be used at each stage; and

 - Identify and map key stakeholders in a policy issue.

 - Familiarize yourself with implementation science frameworks for dissemination of evidence-based health promotion practices; and

 - Discuss the need for dissemination research and describe the roles that researchers play in dissemination.

 - Explain the process of developing an effective social marketing strategy; and

 - Assess the incremental value of social marketing strategies in health program development and execution.

-- Apply appropriate public health methods and strategies to develop and implement successful, large-scale public health programs.
+- Identify appropriate implementation science methods and strategies to develop and implement successful, large-scale public health programs.